shelleywong/CSCI211-Course-Materials/Labs/lab01.md

 For more information, see [instructions for submitting files]().<br>

 If you have time left over, I recommend that you start working on p1.
-After you've made some progress on the assignment, practice using the different options for testing your code before you submit the code to Inginious.
+After you've made some progress on the assignment, practice using the different options for testing your code before you submit the code to INGInious.

 ***